- 11β-HSD2 11β-Hydroxysteroid dehydrogenase type 2

 Renin-angiotensin-aldosterone and potassium-aldosterone feedback loops.
 Zona glomerulosa aldosterone production and secretion are determined by input from each loop (ACE, angiotensin-converting enzyme; ACTH, cortocotropin; ANP, atrial natriuretic peptide; BP, blood pressure; K+, potassium; Na+, sodium).

 Renin is an enzyme produced in the juxtaglomerular apparatus of the kidney, stored in granules, and released in response to specific secretagogues.
 The first 43 amino acids of the 340 amino acid renin protein are a prosegment cleaved to produce the active enzyme.
 The release of renin into the circulation is the rate-limiting step in the activation of the renin-angiotensin-aldosterone system.
-Renal renin release is controlled by juxtaglomerular cells acting as pressure transducers that sense stretch of the afferent arteriolar wall and thus renal ...
+Renal renin release is controlled by juxtaglomerular cells acting as pressure transducers that sense stretch of the afferent arteriolar wall and thus renal perfusion pressure; the ...